twitham1/kjv-bible-lyric-files/README.md

 	ln -s /usr/local/share/doc/KJV/AS ~/.kjv

 then copy bin/kjvmp3 to your $PATH for audio playback in emacs.
+This feature requires mplayer to be installed on $PATH.

 # Thoughts on .mp3 Bible Chapter METADATA